PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 <a href="{{ '/rag/code-examples/flow/subflow-examples.html' | relative_url }}">View subflow-examples.md</a>

-**Summary**: Subflows are reusable flow components that can be called from other Flows or Apex
+**Summary**: Subflows are reusable flow components that can be called from other Flows or Apex, enabling code reuse and easier maintenance

 ### test-class-template.md